-Equipment leases usually provide an alternative way to the businesses that don’t have enough money to purchase necessary equipment.
-Businesses lease a variety of equipment ranging from airplanes to vehicles to kitchen equipment.
+Equipment leases usually provide an alternative way for businesses that don’t have enough money to purchase necessary equipment.
+Businesses lease various equipment ranging from airplanes to vehicles to kitchen equipment.
 Also, there are many ways in which a business lease equipment.
-These ways of leasing equipment, or types of equipment leases, is the focus of our article.
+These ways of leasing equipment, or types of equipment leases, are the focus of our article.

 Types of Equipment Leases

-Operating lease, one of the major types of equipment leases, is a lease agreement in which the owner allows the user to use an asset for a time period which is shorter than the life of the asset.
+An operating lease, one of the major types of equipment leases, is a lease agreement in which the owner allows the user to use an asset for a time period that is shorter than the life of the asset.
 These leases are usually for a time lesser than one year.
-Examples of operating leases are tourists renting a car, lease contracts for hotel rooms, office equipment, vehicles, etc. The owner gives this right to the user for an agreed period of time in exchange for fixed regular payments.
+Examples of operating leases are tourists renting a car, lease contracts for hotel rooms, office equipment, vehicles, etc. The owner gives this right to the user for an agreed period of time in exchange for fixed, regular payments.
 The ownership of the asset under this type of lease remains with the owner of the asset.
 Hence, the ownership does not pass to the user under operating leases.
-The user only gets a right to use the asset during the lease period.
+The user only gets the right to use the asset during the lease period.
 Also, operating leases are cancellable at the option of the user of the asset.

-The lessee treats the payments made by him under the lease as operating expenses.
-Also, assets gotten under operating leases are not recorded in the balance sheet as an asset.
+The lessee treats his payments under the lease as operating expenses.
+Also, assets gotten under operating leases are not recorded on the balance sheet as an asset.
 Similarly, the lessee doesn’t treat operating leases as a liability in the balance sheet.
 This means that an operating lease is not a debt.
 The user of the asset also does not record depreciation for the assets he gets to use.

-A leaseback is also one of the types of equipment leases.
+A leaseback is also one of the types of equipment lease.
 It is an agreement in which the seller of the asset leases it back from the buyer of the asset.
-Hence, under this type of lease, the seller becomes the lessee and the buyer becomes the lessor.
-Most often, companies enter into leaseback agreements are when they need the cash which is invested in a fixed asset but the asset is still needed for the company to operate.
+Hence, under this type of lease, the seller becomes the lessee, and the buyer becomes the lessor.
+Most often, companies enter into leaseback agreements when they need the cash invested in a fixed asset, but the asset is still needed for the company to operate.

 So, where does he get the additional $60,000?
 A leaseback deal can provide him with the solution.
 He sells one of the machinery which he had purchased for $ 1,20,000 to a firm and then takes the same machinery on lease from the firm for an annual rent of $15,000 per annum for 10 years.
 This way, John managed to get an additional capital of $1,20,000 which he can use for all the operating expenses he needs to incur.
 This lease will also provide John with tax benefits in the form of deductions of the lease payments which he will make.